-Rachel Vogelstein of the Council on Foreign Relations spoke at a recent Leadership Council luncheon about progress on women's rights since the 1995 Beijing World Conference on Women, and the current plight of refugee women and girls.
+The Council on Foreign Relations' Rachel Vogelstein spoke at a recent Leadership Council luncheon about progress on women's rights since the 1995 Beijing World Conference on Women.

 Activists in Latin America are mobilizing and demanding action from policymakers to address gender-based violence after a recent rash of femicides.

 Nearly 30 percent of young women experience sexual or intimate partner violence before they are 24.
 Three kinds of programs hold promise for stopping violence before it starts.

 The World Health Organization estimates that nearly 30 percent of girls ages 15-19 and almost 32 percent of young women ages 20-24 have experienced violence at the hands of an intimate partner. in some countries, nearly half of all women and girls in this age group have experienced sexual or intimate partner violence.
 Exposure to…